unpluggedREVAN/LogBook/content/index.md

 ---
-title: Welcome to this LogBook
+title: 🌍 Welcome to this LogBook
 ---

----
-title: Welcome to this LogBook
----

-# 🌍 REVAN's LogBook
 *Because dominating the world starts with taking notes.*

 Welcome to **REVAN's LogBook**, the solution to a problem I’ve been dodging for years: documenting my shit.